JellyApple102/flote.nvim/README.md

 This plugin will not work in Windows environments without a `touch` command.
 Files are created by calling by calling `os.execute()` with the `touch` command.

+## Coming Soon

+- Prettier popup window.
+Things like note filename, press 'q' to quit, title, etc.
+- Slightly more robust window management. 'q' to quit works already, but as it stands you can open multiple note windows.

 ## Extras